asiloisad/pulsar-pdf-viewer/README.md

 * Invert colors for current viewer; `F8`:
 * Use SyncTeX and go `.tex`. file, if possible: `RightClick`;

+## Document outline

+The viewer support the [navigation-panel](https://atom.io/packages/navigation-panel).
+You can search through document by all-in outline tree instead of PDFjs outline.

 ## URI options

 The package supports additional options when opening.
 With them you can open on a specified page, set the initial zoom, open the file on a named destination or select a sidebar state.
 For more information see [pdf.js viewer options](https://github.com/mozilla/pdf.js/wiki/Viewer-options).